Gembali-tejasri7/budget-planner-flask/README.md

 # Budget Planner Web Application

 ## Description
-This project is a web-based budget planner that helps users track income, expenses, and savings.
-The application allows users to manage their financial data and view summaries of their spending.
+The Budget Planner is a web-based application developed using Python Flask that helps users manage their personal finances.
+The application allows users to enter income, track expenses across different categories, set savings goals, and view financial summaries.

+This project demonstrates the use of backend development using Flask and frontend design using HTML and CSS.

+---

 ## Technologies Used
 - Python